 Ben Jones, a surgeon at Imperial and member of the Womb Transplant UK organisation is planning the first operations this year

 Dr Richard Paulson former president of the American Society for Reproductive Medicine, said, in an interview in “The Mirror”, he could think of no anatomical reason why a womb could not be successfully implanted into a transgender woman.
 He added: ‘You could do it tomorrow.
 There would be additional challenges, but I don’t see any obvious problem that would preclude it.
 ‘I personally suspect there are going to be trans women who are going to want to have a uterus and will likely get the transplant.’
 (February 10, 2019)

 Also a leading British plastic surgeon, Christopher Inglefield has called for transgender women to receive life changing womb transplants so they can have their own children.
-It follows the delivery of the world’s first baby from a womb transplant.
-The transplant was given to the woman from a deceased donor last year, see our Report.
+It follows the delivery of the world’s first baby from a womb transplant, see our Report.

 These statemets are after a documentary series with a a brand new three-part which follows the extraordinary transformations of men and women from all over the UK, ‘Transformation Street’ TV Series – Jan 2018 Transformation Street, which follows the extraordinary transformations of womwn and men who believe they were born into the wrong body, as they approach and undergo the highs and lows of life-changing transgender surgery.
 In a episode Lucas starts to transition from female to male and undergoes surgery to have his breasts removed.
 Also Wendy, a railway worker, who has been counting down the days until her gender confirmation surgery.
 And 34-year-old Danni is at the beginning of the physical transition from male to female but doesn’t want to start dressing as a woman until she’s had surgery to make her face look more feminine.

 Surgeon Christopher Inglefield believes transgender women deserve a uterus implant.